-Over the past eight years, the Nashville Songwriters Association International (NSAI) has conducted more than 1,800 sit-down appointments in Washington, D.C. with members of Congress and their staffs.
-Our legislative presence is unequaled by any other songwriters organization.
-And, while we are proud of the “Nashville” in our name, we have become a national voice for songwriters.
+Over the past decade the Nashville Songwriters Association has conducted more than 2,500 sit-down appointments in Washington, D.C., with members of Congress and their staff members.
+Our legislative presence is unequaled by any other organization representing songwriters.
+We fight for your ability to make a living as a songwriter in Congress, the courtrooms and in the marketplace.

 In May 2006, the “Songwriters Capital Gains Tax Equity Act” was signed into law.
 This legislation was envisioned by NSAI to benefit American songwriters who sell a song catalogue.
 Previously, when a songwriter sold a “catalogue” they paid ordinary income taxes AND self-employment taxes that could amount to more than 40% of their income from the sale.
 Now they are eligible for the prevailing flat “Capital Gains” business tax rate (currently at 15%).

 The legislation applies only when a songwriter sells the royalty stream on a group of songs (song catalogue), and does not apply to ordinary royalty income.